syniol/nestjs-oauth2/README.md

-# NestJS Skeleton
+# NestJS OAuth 2.1 Demo
-This is a skeleton application for NestJS with TypeScript.
+This is intended as a demo application for OAuth 2.1 implementation using NestJS.

 ## Initial Skeleton Build